The asymptotic distribution of the determinant of a random correlation matrix: The Logarithm of the Determinant of a Random Correlation Matrix

 \section{The Logarithm of the Determinant of a Random Correlation Matrix}

-Since sums of independent random variables play a more important role than products, and they have been studied more thoroughly, it would be convenient to look at the logarithm of the determinant of the correlation matrix, rather than at the determinant itself.
+Since sums of independent random variables play a more important role than products, and they have been studied more thoroughly, it would be convenient to investigate the behavior of the logarithm of the determinant of the correlation matrix, rather than of the determinant itself.
 Let us denote $Y_d = \ln{D_d}$ and look at the first two moments of this new random variable.